EXCLUSIVE-Tenet furloughs 10% of workforce due to coronavirus cutbacks

 Tenet said it will continue to cover healthcare insurance premiums for furloughed employees, who will be eligible for unemployment benefits.
 The company also has a fund for employees who have experienced hardship.

-Rittenmeyer said he would donate 50% of his April-June salary to that fund, while other Tenet executives would donate 10-20% of their salaries.
+Rittenmeyer said he would donate 50% of his April-June salary to that fund, while other Tenet executives would donate 10% to 20% of their salaries.

 "We remain ready to resume vital elective care in our communities once government restrictions are lifted," the CEO said.